ahangarim/vanet_subnet/README.md

 Need a quick standalone dry-run?
 Use the transferred scripts in `docs/tools_and_data.md` to reproduce any stage outside the Bittensor network (ideal for integration tests and CI).

----

-## License & Support

-- License: [Add license here]
-- Issues: submit to this repository with logs + software versions
-- Community: join the project’s Discord or Bittensor forums for validator/miner coordination

-Happy mining and validating! 🚀